 One example of the advantages of having isoenzymes for adjusting the metabolism to different conditions and/or in different organs is the following: Glucokinase and Hexokinase are typical examples of isoenzymes.

 In fact, there are four Hexokinases: I, II, III and IV.
-Hexokinase I is present in all mammalian tissues, and Hexokinase IV, and Glucokinase, is found mainly in liver, pancreas and brain.
+Hexokinase I is present in all mammalian tissues, and Hexokinase IV and Glucokinase is found mainly in the liver, pancreas, and brain.